joelcancela/S9_AL_BlablaMove_TeamC/README.md

-# AL Project: BlablaMove
+# S.A.
+Project: BlablaMove

 BlablaMove helps students move for cheap by using space onboard other people cars to move their goods and furniture as a swarm as those other people drive around.
 Participants trade points for car space.
 Points can be use to move their own goods later on.
 Short trips are combined together to form a longer delivery service.

 Our group focuses in a variant about system monitoring.
 The main objectives were :

-- Track events.
-- Create a monitoring dashboard (system and business).
+- Track events (system and business).
+- Create an appropriate dashboard.
+- Try to make the app scalable as much as possible
+- Measure response time perceived by the user and suggest strategies to contain it.
+- Zoning: UK people move in July, rest of the Europe in August

 ## Getting Started